She wakes up in a massacre, drool and blood dripping down the front of her shirt as she stares emptily at the two dead bodies before her.

 Uchiha Sasuke Vs. Gaara

-Since there was a chance of the three of them getting paired up to meet each other in the third exam as they progressed Team Kakashi had been split for the month up to the exam.
+Since there was a chance of the three of them getting paired up against each other in the third exam, as they progressed, Team Kakashi is split up during the month leading up to the exam.

 Their, apparently, insane sensei who was currently forcing her to climb a mountain with one hand, the one she’d broken in the exam in a cast and her chakra completely cut off.

-“I have noticed,” Kakashi says cheerily, not even looking bothered some ten meters above her.
-“That you very rarely bother to activate your Sharingan.”
+“I have noticed,” Kakashi says cheerily, not even looking bothered some feet above her, “that you very rarely bother to activate your sharingan.”

 “I’m also several ranks about you.”
-Kakashi sprung the last bit, his hand snagging the flat edge and twisting so he landed elegantly with his legs dangling as he stares down at her.
-“But don’t worry!” he says loudly against the wind.
-“I’ll make sure you’re all comfortable with it by the end of the month!”
+Kakashi springs up the last bit, his hand snagging the flat edge and twisting to land elegantly with his legs dangling as he stares down at her.
+“But don’t worry!” he says loudly against the wind, eye curling.
+“You’ll get there some day!”

 The chidori is loud and violent and strangely pretty in its violence.